briannakathrynm/portfolio-briannakathrynm/_sources/check1/submission_1.md

 # Submission 1
 #### For Python Level 3, Prepare Level 2, and Access Level 3
 In this section of my portfolio I will be demonstrating skills for the above list.
-For more demonstration on **Prepare**, please look at *submission_4*.
+For more demonstration on **Prepare**, please look [here](check1/submission_4.md).

 ##### Access Level 3